February 2013 Quetta bombing: International reactions

 The Foreign Minister of Iran, Ali Akbar Salehi, also denounced the attack, and called it a "criminal act which only serves the interest of the enemies of the Pakistani nation."

-United Nations Secretary General Ban Ki-Moon strongly condemned the blast and called for "swift and determined action against those claiming responsibility and perpetrating such actions" while reiterating "strong support" from the United Nations for "efforts by the Government and people of Pakistan to protect religious and ethnic minorities and to combat the scourge of terrorism."
+United Nations Secretary-General Ban Ki-moon strongly condemned the blast and called for "swift and determined action against those claiming responsibility and perpetrating such actions" while reiterating "strong support" from the United Nations for "efforts by the Government and people of Pakistan to protect religious and ethnic minorities and to combat the scourge of terrorism."

 Crackdown against Lashkar-e-Jhangvi

 Raja Pervaiz Ashraf announced a "targeted operation" in Quetta aimed against the culprits.
 Ashraf also removed the Inspector general of Balochistan Umer Khitab from his post.
 A six-man parliamentary group arrived in Quetta to inspect the post-attack situation and hold talks with the affected Hazara community.

 On 19 February, security forces killed four high-profile targets accused of killing Shia civilians and arrested 170 suspects during an operation.
 Among the arrested men was one of the masterminds of the Hazara Town attack.
-The operation was conducted on the outskirts of Quetta and "bomb-making material, weapons, suicide vests and ammunition" were retrieved by intelligence and paramilitary officials during the exercise.
-However, these reports have not been confirmed by any independent or Hazara sources.
+The operation was conducted within the outskirts of Quetta and "bomb-making material, weapons, suicide vests and ammunition" were retrieved by intelligence and paramilitary officials during the exercise, however there are no official sources that verify this as fact.